peterprototypes/peterprototypes.com/content/blog/rust-dockerfile-boilerplate/index.md

 CMD ["/bin/example-app"]
 ```

-The produced image is only 4% the size of the one used for building:
+The produced image is only 4% the size of the one used for building.

 ```bash
 $ docker inspect 261be2 | jq '.[0].Size' | numfmt --to=iec-i --suffix=B
 81MiB
 ```
+Quite an improvement.
+And a pretty easy win so far.

 ### Over Doing It